A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Introduction

 \section{Introduction}

 Quantum computing has emerged as a powerful tool with the potential to solve problems across various fields, offering performance that surpasses that of classical computers \cite{arute}.
-However, to have effective quantum computers, awareness of the quantum layout—the arrangement of qubits in a quantum computer—is crucial.
+However, to have effective quantum computers, awareness of the quantum layout, the arrangement of physical qubits in a quantum computer, is a crucial design factor for cost-effectively routing and mapping the logical qubits of a quantum circuit.
 The connectivity in a quantum layout determines which qubits can interact with each other.
-To operate on a pair of qubits that are not directly connected in a layout, SWAP gates are required.
-The number of additional SWAP gates has a significant impact on the quantum cost and error \cite{wagner,nannicini}.
-Optimizing the number of SWAP gates and the layout is critical for creating and running an effective quantum computer.
+To operate on a pair of physical qubits that are not directly connected in a layout, SWAP gates are required.
+The number of additional SWAP gates has a significant impact on the quantum cost \cite{maslov, albayaty-gala, albayaty-cala, liu}, especially on ESOP (Exclusive-or Sum of Products) expressions composed from a set of $n$-bit Toffoli gates, where $n \geq 3$ qubits \cite{schmitt, wille}.

-Two of the most common quantum layouts are the square grid \cite{arute,helmer,gong} and heavy-hex layouts \cite{chamberland}.
-The square grid layout offers good connectivity and is flexible, requiring fewer additional SWAP gates than the heavy-hex layout \cite{rached}.
-On the other hand, the heavy-hex layout has less crosstalk \cite{chamberland}, leading to less noise during the execution of quantum circuits, the operations that quantum computers run.
-However, both layouts have connectivity that is not suitable for many gates, such as the Toffoli, leading to more SWAP gates being required.
+ESOP expressions are widely used in designing and constructing quantum circuits.
+For example, for an ESOP expression $f= abc \oplus b\bar{c}d \oplus \bar{a}cde$, the input qubits are $a$, $b$, $c$, $d$, and $e$, and additional ancilla qubits may be used to realize intermediate operations of $n$-bit Toffoli gates. $n$-bit Toffoli gates of $n-1$ control qubits and 1 target qubit are mainly utilized to construct different quantum gates and operators, such as the Fredkin gate \cite{lapierre}, Miller gate \cite{yangg}, and arithmetic adders and comparators \cite{donaire}.
+Therefore, minimizing the number of SWAP gates in a given layout is a critical methodology for cost-effectively synthesizing an ESOP expression or any circuit with a large number of $n$-bit Toffoli gates for a real quantum computer.

+Two well-known industrial quantum layouts are the square grid layouts \cite{arute, helmer, gong}, used by Google and Rigetti, and heavy-hex layouts \cite{chamberland}, used by IBM.
+However, circuits with a high number of $n$-bit Toffoli gates are cost-expensive \cite{maslov, albayaty-gala, albayaty-cala} to map onto both layouts and require many additional SWAP gates.